 FARE Vision Awards

 The FARE Vision Awards take their name from FARE’s vision statement, which is to make the world safe for people with food allergies.
-These awards recognize individuals and entities who work to make that vision a reality, and who support FARE in its mission to find a cure for food allergies and to keep individuals with food allergies safe and included.
+These awards recognize individuals and entities who work to make that vision a reality, and who support FARE in its mission to improve the quality of life and the health of individuals with food allergies, and to provide them hope through the promise of new treatments.
 The first FARE Vision Awards were presented at the FARE National Food Allergy Conference on June 21,2014.
 The 2014 recipients are:

 Vision Award for Outstanding Corporate Citizen